kachick/chawan/doc/config.md

 <tr>
 <td>visual-home</td>
 <td>url</td>
-<td>Page opened when cha is called with the -V option (and no other pages are
+<td>Page opened when Chawan is called with the -V option (and no other pages are
 passed as arguments.)</td>
 </tr>

 <tr>
 <td>run-script</td>
 <td>JavaScript code</td>
-<td>Script cha runs on start.
+<td>Script Chawan runs on start.
 Pages will not be loaded until this function
 exits. (setTimeout & friends do not block loading, though.)</td>
 </tr>

 <tr>
 <td>headless</td>
 <td>boolean</td>
-<td>Whether cha should always start in headless mode.
-Enabled when cha is
+<td>Whether Chawan should always start in headless mode.
+Enabled when Chawan is
 called with -r.</td>
 </tr>